Soaring unemployment increases odds U.S. banks will cut dividends

 “Our dividend is sound,” Citigroup Chief Executive Mike Corbat told CNBC on Wednesday.
 “We plan on continuing to pay it.”

-Goldman Sachs Group Inc CEO David Solomon and Morgan Stanley CEO James Gorman made similar statements in television interviews this week.
+Goldman Sachs Group Inc (GS.N) CEO David Solomon and Morgan Stanley (MS.N) CEO James Gorman made similar statements in television interviews this week.

 Behind the scenes, however, dividends have increasingly become a top agenda item, an industry lobbyist told Reuters, with bankers discussing what they should do and whether they should coordinate any action.